 |Speed||Faster for queries of smaller scripts.||Faster due to efficient index searching and storage.|

 |Query Speed||Multi Query execution capacity.||Speed queries and transaction capability.|

-The Apache Cassandra is No SQL based database system and Elasticsearch is a search engine and No SQL based database system, where Elasticsearch is clearly a winner in terms of latest object-oriented or No SQL databases is based on Lucene developed by Apache which is a good index based search engine.
-In terms of performance scalability and the features, Apache Cassandra can be considered the best database in the case of large amounts of data to be handled.
+Apache Cassandra is No SQL based database system, and Elasticsearch is a search engine and No SQL based database system; Elasticsearch is a winner in terms of the latest object-oriented, or No SQL databases are based on Lucene developed by Apache, which is an excellent index-based search engine.
+Regarding performance scalability and features, Apache Cassandra can be considered the best database for handling large amounts of data.

-This has been a guide to Difference between Cassandra and Elasticsearch, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Cassandra vs Elasticsearch.
+Here we have discussed Cassandra vs Elasticsearch head-to-head comparison, key differences, infographics, and comparison table.
 You may also look at the following articles to learn more –